mindspore-ai/docs/tutorials/source_en/beginner/accelerate_with_static_graph.md

 In Graph mode, Python code is not executed by the Python interpreter, but the code is compiled into a static computational graph and then the static computational graph is executed.
 As a result, the compiler cannot support the global Python syntax.
 MindSpore static graph compiler maintains a subset of common Python syntax to support neural network construction and training.
 For more details, see [Static Graph Syntax Support](https://www.mindspore.cn/docs/en/master/note/static_graph_syntax_support.html).

-Also, there are some special constraints when using flow control statements when defining a network.
-See [flow control statements](https://mindspore.cn/tutorials/experts/en/master/network/control_flow.html) for details.

 ## JitConfig Configuration Option

 In graph mode, the compilation process can be customized by using the [JitConfig](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.JitConfig.html#mindspore.JitConfig) configuration option.
 Currently JitConfig supports the following configuration parameters: